txt/se22/docs/hw2.md

 1. Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)
 2. Read the  [source code](https://github.com/txt/se22/blob/main/etc/pdf/csv.pdf).
 Written in LUA.
   **Your must not write in LUA.**.
 Note that:
-  - Column1 of that pdf shows some general utils
+  - Column1 of that pdf = some misc utils
-  - Column2,3 of that pdf shows classes/methods.
+  - Column2,3 of that pdf =  classes/methods.
-  - Column4 lists the test cases for this system
+  - Column4 of that pdf = test cases for this system
+  - HINT: when reading strange source code:
+    - FIRST look for the data structures (see column2)
+    - SECOND look at the tests (column4)
+    - THIRD look at the details.
 3. Find some way to divide the functionality across may small files
 - e.g. one file per class
 - e.g. anything to do command-line options goes into its own file
 - e.g. misc utilities into its own file.
 - e.g. test cases in a separate file

-Note, write as much as you can from scratch.
-So, in Python, no Pandas or scikitlearn.

 ## A Small Task
 The task is write some code to read a CSV file and generate summaries of columns (medians and standard deviation for numerics; mode and entropy for symbolic columns).

-## Theory
+### Theory
 For numbers:
 - mid = median = sort numbers seen so far, return the middle value
 - div = standard deviation = sort numbers, find 90th, 10th percentile, return (90th-10th)/2.56